-10 Craft Ideas to Keep Kids Busy During Lockdown
+10 Craft Ideas to Keep Kids Busy at Home

-As a parent, you’re no doubt looking for fun activities you can do with your kids and want to know more ways of keeping kids entertained during the coronavirus lockdown.
+As a parent, you’re no doubt looking for fun activities you can do with your kids and want to know more ways of keeping kids entertained when stuck at home.
 Even if you started with an array of ideas, the well might have dried up.

 Have no fear, though, arts and crafts kits aren't just for school.
 Keep the kids entertained and encourage their creative side with this range of ideas below.